-Working for a Manchester PR agency made me understand that not many people understand public relations.
+Working for award winning PR agencies most of my life has made me understand that not many people understand public relations.
 I always remember trying to explain what I did for a living to my mum and dad.
 I failed each time.

 This lack of understanding didn’t stop with my parents.
 Here are a few common misconceptions about public relations that I have encountered over the last 13 years while working in the industry.